daronphang/coding_resources/dev_ops/containerization/kubernetes/basics.md

 - Pod: One or more containers running together on one node.
 - Controller: Creating/updating pods and other objects.
 - Service: Network endpoint to connect to a pod.
 - Namespace: Filtered group of objects in cluster.

-### Master configuration setup:
+### Master configuration setup

 - etcd: Distributed storage system for key values similar to Swarm's RAFT algorithm.
 - API: Talking to cluster and issue orders to it.
 - Scheduler Container: Controls how/where containers are placed on nodes in objects called pods.